 I know, duh.
 But once again, post-baby life left me not as diligent as I usually would be.
-I try to change it every two to three days and to keep it simple, I keep a stack of a few clean pillowcases in my nightstand.
+I try to change it every two to three days.
+To keep it simple, I keep a stack of a few clean pillowcases in my nightstand.
 I also try to do it in the morning while we’re making our bed so that I don’t skip when I feel too tired at night.

 Unfortunately, I love picking at my face.
-I did a two-week challenge to not touch my face at all, except when I was doing my skincare routine and my skin looked better than ever.
-My aesthetician always says, stay a sink’s lengths away from your face.
+I did a two-week challenge to not touch my face at all, except when I was doing my skincare routine.
+My skin looked better than ever!
+My aesthetician always says: stay a sink’s lengths away from your face.
 Nothing good happens when you lean in and let’s be real, no one really is ever looking at your skin that close.